 ‘The Handmaid’s Tale’ has more than a Nick problem

 Cutting Nick’s scenes was not part of the show’s original plan, and the showrunners have now given three different reasons explaining his absence.
 This hints at a different problem for The Handmaid’s Tale.
 From a viewer’s perspective, the third season of The Handmaid’s Tale was short on plot.
 Instead, it attempted to make viewers sympathize with its villains and turned its heroes into villains in an effort to keep things interesting.

 For countless episodes in The Handmaid’s Tale, fans were forced to empathize with Serena as she mourned a child she kidnapped.
-They wasted screen time to show Serena and Fred make friends in Canada.
+They wasted screen time to show Serena and Fred make friends in Washington D.C.
 Three painfully slow episodes showed June being reckless and losing Hannah again followed by a poorly handled story line with race dynamics.

 Miller admitted the show cut other characters’ scenes.
 “We had all sorts of other stuff with Nick, and with characters like Janine and Moira,” he said.

 Some of the show’s most cathartic moments come from the supporting characters in Canada.
 In previous seasons, the love between Nick and June provided fans with a sweet reprieve from the violence.
 If The Handmaid’s Tale wants to be successful, it needs to make a change.
 It needs to stop attempting to make the show’s irredeemable characters nuanced and find a way to include more supporting characters into the plot.
 If the show does not develop the confidence to move away from June versus the Waterford family, there won’t be much of a show to watch.